-Ple Ch Orm of Proxy Hase complete this box only if you wish to appoint a third party proxy other than the airman.
+the C e complete this box only if you wish to appoint a third party proxy other than hairman.
 Please leave this box blank if you want to select the Chairman.
-Do not insert ur own name(s). + vot 100 de hereby appoint the Chairman of the Meeting OR the person indicated in the box above as my/our proxy to attend, speak and v ing entitlement on my/our behalf at the Annual General Meeting of Centessa Pharmaceuticals plc to be held at the offices of G O Cheapside, London EC2V 6DY on 22 June 2023 at 1.00 pm, and at any adjourned meeting. or the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
+Do not your own name(s).

+behalt hereby appoint the Chairman of the Meeting OR the person indicated in the box above as my/our proxy to attend, speak and vote in respect at the Annual General Meeting of Centessa Pharmaceuticals plc to be held at the offices of Goodwin Procter (UK) LLP, Sancroft, 10-15 N at 1.00 pm, and at any adjourned meeting.
+Fo r the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
 Please mark here to indicate that this proxy appointment is one of multiple appointments being made.
-Please use a black inside the box as s oodwin ark with an (UK) LLP, Orc 1. linary Resolutions To re-appoint as a director Carol Stuckley, M.B.A., who retires by rotation in accordance with the Company's articles of association.
-For Against Vote Withheld 2.
-To re-appoint as a director Brett Zbar, M.D., who retires by rotation in accordance with the Company's articles of association.
-3. To re-appoint as a director Mathias Hukkelhoven, Ph.D., who retires by rotation in accordance with the Company's articles of association.
-4. To re-appoint KPMG LLP, a United Kingdom entity, as U.K. statutory auditors of the Company, to hold office until the conclusion of the next meeting at which the Company's annual accounts and reports are laid before the Company.
-5. To ratify the re-appointment of KPMG LLP, a Delaware limited liability partnership, as the Company's independent registered public accounting firm, for the financial year ending December 31, 2023.
-6. To authorize the Audit Committee to determine the Company's auditors' remuneration for the financial year ending December 31, 2023.
-7. To receive and adopt our U.K. statutory annual accounts and reports for the financial year ended December 31, 2022 and to note that the Company's directors do not recommend the payment of any dividend for the financial year ended December 31, 2022.
-8. To receive and approve, on an advisory basis, the Company's U.K. statutory directors' remuneration report for the financial year ended December 31, 2022, which is set forth as Annex A to the attached proxy statement.

-I/We instruct my/our proxy as indicated on this form.
+Please use a black pen.
+Mark with an inside the box as shown in this example. $\boxtimes$ Ord inary Resolutions For Against Vote Withheld 1.
+To re-appoint as a director, Francesco De Rubertis, Ph.D., who retires by rotation in accordance with the Company's articles of association 2.
+To re-appoint as a director, Saurabh Saha, M.D., Ph.D., who retires by rotation in accordance with the Company's articles of association 3.
+To re-appoint as a director, Mary Lynne Hedley, Ph.D., who retires by rotation in accordance with the Company's articles of association 4.
+To re-appoint KPMG LLP, a United Kingdom entity, as U.K. statutory auditors of the Company, to hold office until the conclusion of the next meeting at which the Company's annual accounts and reports are laid before the Company 5.
+To ratify the re-appointment of KPMG LLP, a Delaware limited liability partnership, as the Company's independent registered public accounting firm, for the financial year ending December 31, 2024 6.
+To authorize the Audit Committee to determine the Company's auditors' remuneration for the financial year ending December 31, 2024 7.
+To receive and adopt our U.K. statutory annual accounts and reports for the financial year ended December 31, 2023 and to note that the Company's directors do not recommend the payment of any dividend for the financial year ended December 31, 2023 8.
+To receive and approve on an advisory basis the Company's U.K. statutory directors' remuneration report for the financial year ended December 31, 2023, which is set forth as Annex A to the attached proxy statement 9.
+To authorize the directors of the Company, generally and unconditionally for the purpose of section 551 of the U.K. Companies Act 2006 (the "Act"), to allot shares in the Company or to grant rights to subscribe for or to convert any security into shares in the Company up to a maximum aggregate nominal amount of £100,740.
+6 10.
+Subject to the passing of Resolution 9, to empower the Board of Directors to allot equity securities for cash, under section 570 of the Act as if section 561(1) of the Act did not apply to such allotment up to a maximum aggregate nominal amount of £100,740.
+I/We i instruct my/our proxy as indicated on this form.
 Unless otherwise instructed the proxy may vote as he or she sees fit or abstain in relation to any business of the meeting.

-Signature Date In the case of a corporation, this proxy must be given under its common seal or be signed on its behalf by an attorney or officer duly authorised, stating their capacity (e.g. director, secretary).
+Sign Date In the case of a corporation, this proxy must be given under i ts common seal ( or be signed on its behalf by an attorney or officer duly a director, secretary). uthorised, sta ting their capacity (e.g.

-DD / MM / YY

-H 7 3 3 0 2 СТН +